u3alogo2020.png

 https://u3asites.org.uk/east-of-england/home

-We receive "Regional News Bulletins" which contain details of this month’s events and presentations both regionally and nationally.
-The latest edition can be viewed by clicking on this link:-
+"Regional News Bulletins" are published each month containing details of this month’s events and presentations both regionally and nationally.
+The latest edition can be viewed by going to their website. then click on the "Publications" link at the top of the Home page.

 ----------------------------------------------------------------------------------------------------